symelaz/AmberSimulations/README.md

 conda activate openmm
 ```

-> OpenMM v6.2 or higher is required.
+> OpenMM v7.7 is required.
 Using an older version may cause errors.

 ---